hydrobricks/hydrobricks-doc/doc/solvers.rst

 -------------------------

-The ``implicit_euler`` solver shares the sequential structure of the analytic solver (same processing order, same inflow treatment, same capacity/overflow requirement) but advances each reservoir by solving the implicit equation
+The ``implicit_euler`` solver shares the sequential structure of the analytic solver (same processing order, same inflow treatment, same handling of capacity-limited stores) but advances each reservoir by solving the implicit equation

 .. math::